prometheus/docs/content/docs/guides/first_steps.md

-As you can gather from `http://localhost:9090/metrics`, one metric that Prometheus exports about itself is called `prometheus_target_interval_length_seconds` (the actual amount of time between target scrapes).
+As you can gather from `http://localhost:9090/metrics`, one metric that Prometheus exports about itself is called `http_requests_total` (the total number of HTTP requests the Prometheus server has made).
 Go ahead and enter this into the expression console:

 ```
-prometheus_target_interval_length_seconds
+http_requests_total
 ```

-This should return a number of different time series (along with the latest value recorded for each), all with the metric name `prometheus_target_interval_length_seconds`, but with different labels.
-These labels designate different latency percentiles and target group intervals.
+This should return a number of different time series (along with the latest value recorded for each), all with the metric name `http_requests_total`, but with different labels.
+These labels designate different types of requests.

-If we were only interested in the 99th percentile latencies, we could use this query to retrieve that information:
+If we were only interested in requests that resulted in HTTP code `200`, we could use this query to retrieve that information:

 ```
-prometheus_target_interval_length_seconds{quantile="0.99"}
+http_requests_total{code="200"}
 ```

 To count the number of returned time series, you could write:

 ```
-count(prometheus_target_interval_length_seconds)
+count(http_requests_total)
 ```

 For more about the expression language, see the